JaspreetKhela/JaspreetKhela/README.md

     * Stripe ("stripe" npm Package)

 ### Collaboration
 I am open to collaborating on projects that have real-world business applications.
-Please [email](jaspreet.khela@gmail.com) if you would like to collaborate.
+Please [email me](jaspreet.khela@gmail.com) if you would like to collaborate.

 ### Employment
 I am open to employment opportunities in: